 Topley’s

-Topley’s is named after Rob Topley, our oldest working party member, who celebrated his 90th birthday during one workparty.
-The coupe was coppiced in the winter of 1997–98, and the photographs here were taken in July 1999.
+Topley’s is named after the late Rob Topley, then our oldest working party member, who celebrated his 90th birthday during one workparty.
+The coupe was coppiced in the winter of 1997–98, and the photographs here of the finished coupe were taken in July 1999.

-Two of the images show two views of the coupe, from the south-west, and from the south-east.
-The other two images show the cordwood at the southern boundary (with the power cables visible in the background) and the pile of brash along the eastern boundary.
+The first two of images show two views of the coupe, from the south-west, and from the south-east.
+The next two images show the cordwood at the southern boundary (with the power cables visible in the background) and the pile of brash along the eastern boundary.

-One year after coppicing, there is a vigorous sward of low ground flora, especially the Common Cow-wheat on which the Heath Fritillary feeds.
+The final image is of one year after coppicing.
+There is a vigorous sward of low ground flora, especially the Common Cow-wheat on which the Heath Fritillary feeds.

 Removing Standard Trees